 Each semester, we invite an industry specialist to deliver their own exciting perspective on VFX – from audiovisual installations to stop-motion animation with models and miniatures.

 Choose your own reality and then create it.
-From day one studying Visual Effects at Catalyst, our students are immersed in the endless possibilities of a career in the VFX industry.
+From day one studying Visual Effects, Digital Arts & Animation at Catalyst, our students are immersed in the endless possibilities of a career in the VFX industry.
 In the first year, they gain multiple strings to their visionary bow – a broad foundation of skills in everything from digital art to animation to creative coding.
 In addition to regular workshops with our resident Visual Effects specialists, each semester, we bring in a guest tutor to add their unique perspective to the curriculum.
 Find out more about our roster of rotating tutors.

 Andreas Dahn joined us in the first semester to teach VFX Supervising.
 He has worked in both Germany and India as a VFX artist and director.
 His VFX credits include the Emmy-awarded series Game of Thrones, Wes Anderson’s Grand Budapest Hotel, Marvel’s Guardians of the Galaxy 2 and the Oscar-nominated BBC short The Gruffalo.